-I have been a nurse for over 28 years, and in that time I have made many amazing friends and memories.
+I have been a nurse for many years, and in that time I have made amazing friends and memories.
 You tend to form close bonds with those that share common experiences… good or bad.
 We remember our favorite and least favorite nurses to work with, the best and worst docs, and the patients who remind us why we continue to do what we do.
 We mostly remember the best and worst shifts, and share stories that make us laugh, cry, or just shake our head in disbelief that that just happened.
-But eventually, many of us move on, and decide to leave jobs that are no longer fulfilling, or the organizational leadership changes into something that you can’t support, or the decision to leave is made for you, or you decide to be brave and try something else, or you/your significant other relocate, or you accept an exciting career opportunity in a different unit or organization… or, we leave so that we can be closer to home, and be more available to help our family during a tough time… or a combination of the above… and we are faced with saying good-bye.
+But eventually many of us move on, and decide to leave jobs that are no longer fulfilling, or the organizational leadership changes into something that you can’t support, or you decide to be brave and try something else…or a combination of the above… and we are faced with saying good-bye.

 “When we are no longer able to change a situation, we are challenged to change ourselves“- Viktor E. Frankl